namanbatheja/Image-to-Text-to-Audio/README.md

 # Image-to-Text-to-Audio
-Converts a given image of any form into text and then generates an audio from that text in mp3 format
+Converts a given image of any form into text and then generates an audio in form of mp3 with the help of Pytesseract library